 Coordinated collection of water-level and hydraulic conductivity data, evaluated geology and groundwater flow patterns, and assessed impacts of the construction of the Sea-Tac Third Runway in Sea-Tac, Washington, on groundwater and surface water flow conditions.

 Analyzed hydrologic and meteorological data to differentiate aquifer impacts caused by gravel mining from the effects of seasonal or multi-year meteorologic trends, at a mine in Snohomish County, Washington.
 This technical analysis facilitated the pursuit of additional permitting for expansion of the gravel mine.

 Conducted a flooding evaluation for an industrially zoned property owned by the Port of Tacoma, in Tacoma, Washington.
-Collected field data, researched regional hydrogeologic conditions and changes to surface water drainage resulting from recent development, and technically analyzed time-series precipitation data to assess the factors causing regional flooding in the area and to estimate how often the flooding is likely to occur.
+Collected field data, researched regional hydrogeologic conditions and changes to surface water drainage resulting from recent development, and analyzed time-series precipitation data to assess the factors causing flooding in the area and to estimate how often the flooding is likely to occur.

 Compiled and evaluated regional hydrogeologic information to locate potential aquifers for a proposed development in East King County, Washington.
 Assisted in drilling oversight for the installation of a deep water supply well.
 Developed water balance calculations for the pre- and post-development conditions to facilitate obtaining water rights from the Washington State Department of Ecology.